-There are seven fan headers on the motherboard.
+There are eight fan headers on the motherboard.
 These are 4-pin fan headers; pins 1-3 are backward compatible with traditional 3-pin fans.
-The onboard fan speeds are controlled by Thermal Management in BIOS.
+The onboard fan speeds are controlled by Thermal Management (via Hardware Monitoring) in the BIOS.
 When using Thermal Management setting, please use all 3-pin fans or all 4-pin fans.